White-winged coot: Feeding

 The white-winged coot feeds mostly on aquatic vegetation, though it also grazes on land away from water.
 In water it mostly feeds on the surface but occasionally dives.
 Except when breeding it is gregarious and usually seen in large flocks.

 Breeding

 The white-winged coot's breeding season varies geographically.
 In Argentina's lowlands it breeds between April and November and at higher elevations between November and January.
 In Brazil it nests throughout the austral summer.
 The species is monogamous, and territorial when breeding.
 It makes a floating platform nest of rushes and other plants, sometimes in emergent vegetation but also on beds of floating plants.
 The usual clutch size is 10 to 12 eggs though fewer are sometimes laid.
 Both parents provision the young.

 Vocalization

 The white-winged coot is very vocal, making a "variety of loud, hollow cackling calls and clucking notes" some of which sound like human laughter.
-Aggresive males make a "huc" call.
+Aggressive males make a "huc" call.